-Buddha Zhen offers an informal overview with his speculations about: “Who was Lao Tzu,” the author of Tao Te Ching?
+Buddha Zhen offers an informal overview with his speculations about: “Who was Lao Tzu,” the author of Dao Te Ching or Tao Teh King.

 Buddha Zhen seeks to make Taoism understandable for Americans.
 So he calls Lao Tzu’s only written work, the Book of Changes.
 Buddha Zhen also uses the American word, “Nature,” with a capital “N” to represent “Mother Nature.”
 This Mother Nature concept we westerners share is close to the meaning of “The Tao” or “Natural Order.”